-No need to repeat all that here–go have a listen–but I will say my prognostication was way off.
+Neither the podcast nor that edition of The Grain remain available, but all that need be said is that my prognostication was way off the mark.
 My favorite, as in who I hoped might win, was Phil Mickelson.
 But my actual pick to win was Zach Johnson.
-Both missed the cut.
+Both missed the cut, and Bubba Watson won the title for the second time.
 I was also one year off on noting that the two nines were reversed from the original MacKenzie design.
 It happened after, not before, the first tournament.

 I just thought I’d idly repeat some of the random trivia I unearthed while actually doing a little research before our chat.
 Since the Masters doesn’t begin until the back nine on Sunday, it should make for good idle reading.